 The St. Regis Maldives Vommuli Resort is your best and most expensive Marriott Bonvoy Hotel to redeem (or earn) Bonvoy reward award nights in the Maldives.
 In fact, this St. Regis is one of the best hotels in the Maldives for using points.

-There are a number of Marriott Bonvoy hotels in the Maldives, each with their own benefits, be it family-friendly, exclusively overwater, focusing on romance, and so forth.
-We pick your best Marriott Award night redemption options below, while also bearing in mind the eyewatering cost off transfers at some resorts in the Maldives.
+There are a number of Marriott Bonvoy hotels in the Maldives, each with its own benefits, be it family-friendly, exclusively overwater, focusing on romance, and so forth.
+We pick your best Marriott Award night redemption options below while also bearing in mind the eyewatering cost off transfers at some resorts in the Maldives.

 Our luxury travel concierge is a Marriott Luminous and Stars travel agency, which means we offer extra free benefits at most of these luxury Marriott hotels if you book one or more nights for cash.
 Book the stay with us, and you will collect your usual Marriott Bonvoy reward points in addition to our free benefits.
 Unfortunately, we cannot offer free benefits on point only redemption bookings.